Wertasile/Troupe/README.md

 10. cors :

 ## PROJECT STRUCTURE AND SUMMARY
-the project is divided into two parts, the FrontEnd and the BackEnd.
+The project is divided into two parts, the FrontEnd and the BackEnd.
 The application is customised using TailwindCSS and React in the FrontEnd.
 Libraries such as Express and Mongoose enable the communication of our FrontEnd with the MongoDB database which has all user, message and chat data.

 ## BACKEND
 The BackEnd of the project consists of 4 folders, which ensure that the user can interact with the database and perform CRUD (Create, Read, Update and Delete) oeprations with the Database.